 - Computer / Tablet for downtime (IF there is any of that) \\ He didn’t use this.

-- Twin Sheet Set \\ Highly recommend – We bought jersey sheets from Target and they were really comfy for Chris to sleep on in the hsopital couch.
+- Twin Sheet Set \\ Highly recommend – We bought jersey sheets from Target and they were really comfy for Chris to sleep on in the hospital couch.

 - 1 pajamas \\ Didn’t use these but would suggest bringing a few long sleeve white cotton onesies.
 I brought cute swaddles for her and ended up putting her in the white cotton onesies I brought from home.

-- 1 go home outfit \\ The newborn option I brought her didn’t fit so make sure to have a backup option!
+- 1 go home outfit \\ The newborn option I brought Collins didn’t fit so make sure to have a backup option!

 - 2 Muslin blankets \\ The hospital gives you the receiving blanket but I wanted a few “pretty” options so I brought my own!

-- Swaddle Sets – Love this one from Copper Pearl and this one from Posh Peanut
+- Swaddle Sets – Love this one from Caden Lane and this one from Copper Pearl

 - Boppy pillow \\ I used this and it was helpful for figuring out how to breastfeed.